Bonner Program Co-Director

-Director, Social Action and Integrative Learning:
+Director, Social Action and Integrative Learning (SAIL)

-Bonner Program Coordinator
+Bonner Program Co-Director

 As a current graduate student at George Mason University, Elexus’ interests range in the areas of social perception, behavioral analysis, and post-colonial & identity studies in pursuit of social change and civic engagement.
-She is a master’s student in the Public Sociology program where alongside her cohorts, have implemented student workshops for professional and creative development to foster a more inclusive environment.
+She is a Master’s student in the Public Sociology program where alongside her cohorts implemented student workshops for professional and creative development to foster a more inclusive environment.
 Elexus enjoys discovering new recipes to cook and share with family and friends.
 She is an avid reader of fiction and academic literature, and when she’s not reading she likes to run or go on coffee dates with friends.

-Bonner Leader Program Assistant
+Bonner Leader Mentor

 Fiona Klotz is a Sophomore at George Mason University.
 She is majoring in Integrative Studies with a concentration in Social Justice and Human Rights and minoring in Nonprofit studies.
-She is a returning member to the Living Learning Communities, and is part of the Gender and Social Justice LLC this year.
+She is a returning member to the Living Learning Communities and is part of the Gender and Social Justice LLC this year.
 Fiona has a love for culture and travel, she studied abroad in Peru this past summer and hopes to pursue more traveling opportunities in the future as well as advocate, inspire and create change for the future.

 A Special Thank You

 To our Bonner Advisory Committee who created the initial curriculum impact grant to bring this program to Mason.
-Their thoughtful contributions, curriculum design, attention to assessment and community voice have been tremendous in supporting this program.
+Their thoughtful contributions, curriculum design, attention to assessment, and community voice have been tremendous in supporting this program.

 Focus Areas: Local government, Nonprofit organizations, quality improvement in human service organizations, neighborhood change, and the scholarship of teaching & learning

 Director for the Leadership Education and Development (LEAD) Office.
-Focus Areas: ethical leadership, critical thinking and interpersonal skills
+Focus Areas: ethical leadership, critical thinking, and interpersonal skills

-Focus Areas: Community engagement, leadership development, social justice, mental health and student development.
+Focus Areas: Community engagement, leadership development, social justice, mental health, and student development.